 The Trends in Headline and Core CPI

-Year-over-year Core CPI (the blue line) has been above 2% for the last twelve months but was below 2% for 38 out of the last 54 months.
-The more volatile Headline CPI has spent 51 of the past of the past 54 months under the 2% lower benchmark.
-Much of the volatility in the past few years has been the result of broad swings in gasoline prices (more on gasoline here).
+Year-over-year Core CPI (the blue line) was above 2% from the end of 2015 through April and is now below that benchmark.
+The more volatile Headline CPI has spent most of the previous five years under the 2% lower benchmark, and much of the volatility in this metric has been the result of broad swings in gasoline prices (more on gasoline here).

 For a longer-term perspective, here is a column-style breakdown of the inflation categories showing the change since 2000.